emilyrosenberg/worldviews/README.md

 - Locations search: As a user I can search post locations so that I can see posts about a specific location
 - Popular locations: As a user I can see the most popular locations for posts, so that I know where other users are traveling and posting

-### Requests model (inspired by [Pet Palace](https://github.com/Ajn0r/pet-palace) Ads model)
+### Plans model (inspired by [Pet Palace](https://github.com/Ajn0r/pet-palace) Ads model)
-- Create request: As a logged-in user I can create a request so that I can ask other users for info about a location
+- Create plan: As a logged-in user I can create a plan so that I can ask other users for info about a location
-- Manage request: As a logged-in user I can edit or delete my own requests so that I can make corrections or update my request
+- Manage plan: As a logged-in user I can edit or delete my own plans so that I can make corrections or update my request
-- View requests: As a user I can view requests that other users have made so that I can see if there are any interesting ones
+- View plans: As a user I can view plans that other users have made so that I can see if there are any interesting ones
-- Location search: As a user I can search requests so that I can find past recommendations
+- Location search: As a user I can search plans so that I can find past recommendations
-- Create request comments: As a logged-in user I can comment on a request so that I can share info with other users
+- Create plans comments: As a logged-in user I can comment on a plan so that I can share info with other users
-- Manage request comments: As a logged-in user I can edit or delete my own comments so that I can control my contributions
+- Manage plan comments: As a logged-in user I can edit or delete my own comments so that I can control my contributions

 ### Structure
 #### Landing Page